SOS relies on the kindness and generosity of Canadians to be able to provide a home for the most vulnerable children around the world.

 (You will receive a Canadian charitable tax receipt)

 The overall standard of living in Israel is high, but some sectors of the population still struggle to meet their most basic needs.
-For the Bedouins of the Negev Desert, access to education and literacy rates have improved greatly, but many challenges remain.

 We have been supporting vulnerable children in Arad for over 30 years.
 Today, children from the region who are no longer able to live with their parents can find a loving home in one of nine SOS families at the SOS Children’s Village.
 In each family, the children live with their brothers and sisters, affectionately cared for by their SOS mother.

 The children who come to live with us have had very difficult experiences in their young lives.
 We make sure all their needs are attended to, for example by providing psychological care, as well as extra tuition for those struggling at school.
 We want to further the children’s creative, social and educational skills, and we offer a range of activities, including sports, music, arts and crafts, computer and English lessons, make-up and theatre, and many more.

 The children attend the local kindergartens and schools together with children from the neighbourhood, ensuring that they make friends and are integrated into the local community from a young age.

 When young people who grew up in one of the SOS families feel ready to move out of home in order to study or receive training, the SOS Youth Program continues to support them as they make the transition into independent adulthood.

 In a diverse society, many groups remain very vulnerable

 The city of Arad in the South District of Israel has a diverse population including Ashkenazi, Sephardi and Haredi Jews, as well as Bedouins, amongst others.